Reading time: 5 min.

 What is temple hair loss and why does it happen?

 Temple hair loss affects the hair directly above your eyebrows.
-These hair follicles are often highly sensitive to dihydrotestosterone (DHT): a male sex hormone that causes follicles to shrink and stop producing hair.
+These hair follicles are often highly sensitive to dihydrotestosterone (DHT): a male sex hormone that causes the hair follicles to shrink and stop producing hair.

 In fact, while pattern baldness is progressive, most hair loss related to male pattern baldness begins at the temples [1].
 So it’s likely you’ll notice thinning here before it spreads across your scalp.